Volume Two: Faithfulness

 Most of all we must remember that God is faithful to us.
 He is the model and the initiator of faithfulness.
-And it is by his power that we are sustained in faithfulness ourselves.
+It is by his power that we are sustained in faithfulness ourselves.

-As we walk with him, we learn faithfulness and we are brought to expansive places where he leads and has fellowship with us:
+As we walk with the Lord we learn faithfulness and we are brought to expansive places where God leads and has fellowship with us:

 “I give thanks to my God always for you because of the grace of God that was given you in Christ Jesus, that in every way you were enriched in him in all speech and all knowledge— even as the testimony about Christ was confirmed among you— so that you are not lacking in any gift, as you wait for the revealing of our Lord Jesus Christ, who will sustain you to the end, guiltless in the day of our Lord Jesus Christ.
 God is faithful, by whom you were called into the fellowship of his Son, Jesus Christ our Lord.”
 1 Corinthians 1: 4-9

 Blessings and God’s abundance over you this day.
 May you know how very much God loves you, and may you increase in faithfulness before him this day.